magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 Those who could not be taught he discarded and let go of.
 Even had he not discarded them, they were still discarding themselves – so he dropped them.
-You might get the idea from this that the Buddha must have been lacking in to discard people.
+You might get the idea from this that the Buddha must have been lacking in *mettā* to discard people.
 Hey!
-If you toss out a rotten mango are you lacking in ?
+If you toss out a rotten mango are you lacking in *mettā*?
 You can’t make any use of it, that’s all.
 There was no way to get through to such people.
 The Buddha is praised as one with supreme wisdom.
 He didn’t merely gather everyone and everything together in a confused mess.
 He was possessed of the divine eye and could clearly see all things as they really are.
 He was the knower of the world.

-As the knower of the world he saw danger in the round of For us who are his followers it’s the same.
+As the knower of the world he saw danger in the round of saṃsāra.
+For us who are his followers it’s the same.
 Knowing all things as they are will bring us well-being.
 Where exactly are those things that cause us to have happiness and suffering?
 Think about it well.
 They are only things that we create ourselves.
 Whenever we create the idea that something is us or ours, we suffer.
 Things can bring us harm or benefit, depending on our understanding.
 So the Buddha taught us to pay attention to ourselves, to our own actions and to the creations of our minds.
 Whenever we have extreme love or aversion to anyone or anything, whenever we are particularly anxious, that will lead us into great suffering.
 This is important, so take a good look at it.
 Investigate these feelings of strong love or aversion, and then take a step back.
 If you get too close, they’ll bite.
 Do you hear this?
 If you grab at and caress these things, they bite and they kick.
 When you feed grass to your buffalo, you have to be careful.
 If you’re careful when it kicks out, it won’t kick you.
 You have to feed it and take care of it, but you should be smart enough to do that without getting bitten.
 Love for children, relatives, wealth and possessions will bite.
 Do you understand this?
 When you feed it, don’t get too close.
 When you give it water, don’t get too close.
 Pull on the rope when you need to.
 This is the way of Dhamma: recognizing impermanence, unsatisfactoriness and lack of self, recognizing the danger and employing caution and restraint in a mindful way.

 Ajahn Tongrat didn’t teach a lot; he always told us, ‘Be really careful!
 Be really careful!’
 That’s how he taught.
 ‘Be really careful!
 If you’re